swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 alignment at the point of initialization.
 Inferring the type from the value argument could result in miscompilation if the inferred type ever deviates from the user's original expectations.
-The type parameter also importantly conveys that at the point of the call the raw memory becomes accessible via a pointer to that type.
+The type parameter also importantly conveys that the raw memory becomes accessible via a pointer to that type at the point of the call.
 The type should be explicitly spelled at this point because accesing the memory via a typed pointer of an unrelated type could also result in miscompilation.

 ### Binding memory to a type